Venn vs. Float vs. Loop: Choosing the Best Financial Operating System for Your Business

 Feature: Core Business Banking & Global Accounts

-Venn - Not a Traditional Bank
+Venn: Not a Traditional Bank

-Float - Relies on Traditional Banking
+Float: Relies on Traditional Banking

-Loop - Simple International Transactions
+Loop: Simple International Transactions

 Loop focuses heavily on cross-border banking and provides multi-currency accounts in CAD, USD, GBP, and EUR.
 This allows businesses, particularly those involved in e-commerce and international trade, to manage foreign currencies with greater ease.
 Their emphasis is on seamless international transactions without unnecessary conversion steps.
+For a deeper look at how these two platforms stack up, see our detailed Venn vs. Loop comparison.

 Feature: Corporate Cards for Business Expenses